 3. Clear out your closet

 The best way to work out what you wear and what you don’t is to turn all of the hangers in your closet one way, and as you take things out and put them back, turn the hanger.
-After a couple of months, you’ll notice the items that you’re not taking out and be able to go through them – often, after realising that you don’t wear it anymore, it makes it easier to part with the item so you can either donate it or throw it away guilt-free.
+After a couple of months, you’ll notice the items that you’re not taking out and be able to go through them – often, after realizing that you don’t wear them anymore, it makes it easier to part with the item so you can either donate it or throw it away guilt-free.

 The best part?
 You’re staying only with the pieces you like.